Louie Kelcher: Professional career

 Kelcher was known for his immense size.
 Standing 6 ft 5 in, he once said his weight varied between 280 lb and infinity; he wore size 17EEE shoes.
-He was selected by the San Diego Chargers in the second round of the 1975 NFL draft and was named to the NFL All-Rookie team.
+He was selected by the San Diego Chargers in the second round of the 1975 NFL draft.
+He was named to the NFL All-Rookie team.
 In nine seasons (1975–1983) with the Chargers, Kelcher was selected to three Pro Bowls (1977, 1978 and 1980), twice as a starter.
 He was named All-AFC in 1977, 1978 and 1980; first-team All-Pro in 1977 and 1978; and second-team All-Pro in 1980 and 1981.
 His teammates voted him the Chargers' most valuable player in 1977, when he helped the team set a then-team record of 44 sacks.
 He was the first defensive tackle in the team's history to win the award.

 in 1979, Kelcher was sidelined for all but three minutes after a knee operation.
 On November 18, 1979, against the Pittsburgh Steelers at San Diego Stadium, he asked Chargers coach Don Coryell to make Rolf Benirschke a captain for the day.
 The kicker was suffering from ulcerative colitis, and his weight had dropped from about 184 to 124 lb.
 In a pre-game ceremony on the field, Kelcher assisted his weakened teammate, captured in an iconic photo of the lineman, about 350 lb then, holding Benirschke's hand as they walked together.

 Kelcher helped the Chargers lead the league in sacks in 1980.

 Kelcher returned in 1980, teaming with fellow 1975 Chargers' draftees Fred Dean and Gary "Big Hands" Johnson as the Chargers led the NFL in sacks (60).
 Johnson and Dean were named first-team All-Pro, with Kelcher being named second-team All-Pro.
 The trio, along with Leroy Jones formed a defensive frontline that was nicknamed the Bruise Brothers.
 In the 1980 AFC Championship Game against the Oakland Raiders, Kelcher had 20 tackles, 10 solo and 10 assisted, and also one sack.
 In the Epic in Miami, the 1981 divisional playoff which became one of the greatest football games ever, the Dolphins were leading 38–31 in the fourth quarter and threatening to score again at the Chargers' 20 when Kelcher stripped the ball from Miami's Andra Franklin and San Diego's Pete Shaw recovered the fumble.
 The Chargers rallied to force overtime and won 41–38.
 The Chargers teams of that era are mostly remembered for its high-scoring, pass-oriented, Air Coryell offense.
 San Diego made four consecutive playoffs (1979–1982), winning three straight AFC West titles (1979–1981) and advancing to back-to-back AFC championship games.

 Kelcher retired in November 1983, but remained on the Chargers reserve list.
 The Chargers traded him to the San Francisco 49ers in March 1984.
 Kelcher had wanted to play again, but not with San Diego.
 The trade reunited him with former Charger teammates Johnson, Dean and offensive lineman Billy Shields.
 In his final NFL season that year, the 49ers won Super Bowl XIX.